idvorkin/idvorkin.github.io/_d/anxiety.md

 Perspective can be imagined in two dimensions - X=time and Y=Co(t).

 **Co(t)** The amount of things being considered.
 This can be from a single insult to your life.
-The units on this are unclear, for now, lets normalize from 0 to all the things you can be considering accross all aspects of your life.
+The units on this are unclear, for now, lets normalize from 0 to all the things you can be considering across all aspects of your life.

 **SIDEBAR: Mu(t)** is a concept I [explored long ago](http://ig2600.blogspot.com/2015/05/measuring-in-moment-happiness-with.html) Measuring in the moment happiness (InMoHap).
-It's not the perfect measure, but might be more useful then Co. for this convo.
+It's not the perfect measure, but might be more useful than Co. for this convo.

 So Co(t) is how much we are considering at time.